 Urine tests can detect most amphetamines.

-For an overdose, treatment involves sedatives, blood pressure–lowering drugs and sometimes cooling treatments.
+For an overdose, treatment involves sedatives, blood pressure–lowering medications, and sometimes cooling treatments.

 Amphetamines include the drug amphetamine and its many variants such as methamphetamine (speed or crystal meth) and methylenedioxymethamphetamine (MDMA, Ecstasy, or Adam).
 Methamphetamine is the most commonly used amphetamine in the United States.
 Use of MDMA Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is similar to an amphetamine but has both stimulant and hallucinogenic effects.
 (See also Amphetamines and Overview of Substance-Related Disorders.)... read more is growing in popularity.
 Amphetamines are usually taken by mouth but can be snorted, smoked, or injected.

 Because some amphetamines are widely used as treatment for attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADHD) Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more , obesity Obesity Obesity is excess body weight.
 Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
 These factors may include physical inactivity... read more , and narcolepsy Narcolepsy Narcolepsy is a sleep disorder marked by excessive sleepiness during the day or recurring, uncontrollable episodes of sleep during normal waking hours, usually with sudden, temporary episodes... read more , there is a ready supply that can be diverted to illegal use.
 Some amphetamines are not approved for medical use and are manufactured and used illegally.